 Tips: Custom Shaders

-Performance Custom Groundcover Portable Install Navmeshtool Register BSAs Merging Objects Cleaning Plugins File Renames Atlased Meshes INI Importer OPENMW_PHYSICS_FPS
+Performance Portable Install Navmeshtool Merging Objects Cleaning Plugins INI Importer Custom Groundcover Register BSAs File Renames Atlased Meshes

-So, you want to use custom shaders with OpenMW?
+Most users will simply use shader mods such as the ones included in MOMW Post Processing Pack, but in some circumstances you may want to use custom shaders with OpenMW.
 What is the benefit of doing this?
 They have the potential to adjust how the game looks in various ways, sometimes with great effect.

 Table Of Contents